 Waza BJJ offers the following types of adult training opportunities:

-We offer two free trial classes to see how you Jiu Jitsu and get a feeling for our training environment.
+We offer two free trial classes to see how you like Jiu Jitsu and get a feeling for our training environment.
 To take advantage of this offer, you can do the following:

 Show Up Early: Show up at least 10 minutes early to the first class.
-When you come in, just wait by the door of the office and an instructor will greet you and set up for class, including handing out a loaner gi to try on and quickly going through the basic rules.
+When you come in, just wait by the door of the office, and an instructor will greet you and set you up for class, including handing out a loaner gi to try on and quickly going through the basic rules.

 Classes vary in length between 1 hour to 1 hour and 15 minutes.
 Each class is generally divided into three sections:

 1. Warm Up: We incorporate Jiu Jitsu-specific drills, movements, and exercises that increase blood flow to muscles and tendons to prevent injury while reinforcing basic technical concepts that contribute to a solid foundation.

 2. Technique: The instructor typically teaches two new techniques that follow a theme for the week or sometimes month.
 After each move is taught, students have the opportunity to practice the move with a partner.
 Sometimes drilling (technical repetition had a higher, more intense pace) is included to practice the move at a more realistic pace and help condition the body at the same time.